 Agate House Trail–A 2-mile roundtrip hike.
 Also originates at the Rainbow Forest Museum parking lot and can be combined.

-Painted Desert Rim Trail–A 1-mile roundtrip hike, near Tawa Point and Kachina Point.
-No steps but uneven grade.
+Painted Desert Rim Trail–A 1-mile roundtrip hike near Tawa Point and Kachina Point.
+There are no steps but uneven grades.

 The Junior Ranger Program offers the go-to program for families to learn more about a National Park Service site.
 It’s free and takes about two hours to complete.
 My kids love the badges that the Rangers present them after completing their booklet.